Shocked-Cat/oppo-mtk-fastboot-unlock/README.md

 * Then double-click on the Python script.
 * After the script finishes running, the finished preloader will be located in the preloader_path folder under the name boot1.bin
 * Writing the resulting preloader to the device, use the same mtkclient and gui
+* Be sure to enable OEM Unlock in the developer settings
+* Use adb and the adb reboot bootloader command to get into unlocked fastboot
+* Then, after entering fastboot, use the fastboot flashing unlock command
+* Confirm bootloader unlocking by pressing the Volume Up or Volume Down key.
+For clarity, read the text on the device screen after the unlock request
+* Rejoice at the end of the bootloader unlocking ordeal...
 ---
 ## Example of a log of a successful patch creation
 ```